Mars-Wave/CollegeAbstractDataTypesLabs/README.md

 It contains solved exercises about linked lists, stacks, trees, hash tables and the creation of efficient data structures to store and find data based on some client's specifications using the aforementioned as building blocks.
 Every folder contains one of these exercises with the statement.
-This is all educational, divulgative code containing my solutions to college assignments with the lowest computational complexity achiavable.
+This is all educational, divulgative code containing my solutions to college assignments with the lowest computational complexity achievable.

 ## How to use:
 Inside each folder there is a PDF with the assignment description.
 The code used to make it work is the rest of the files, which have to be